 - April 1 Meyerhoff decision letters are mailed to all applicants.

-- May 1 Students accept or reject admission invitations.
+- May 1 Students accept or reject Meyerhoff and UMBC admission invitations.
 This deadline includes students who applied under early action.

-Nominators and applicants with questions, should contact Meyerhoff staff for additional information.
+Nominators and applicants with questions should contact the Meyerhoff Program (email@example.com) for additional information.